 Yarraville Yoga Centre is an Iyengar Yoga school

 The centre was founded in Yarraville in 2003 by teachers Heather Kitchen, Peter Harley and Amanda Hood, and manager David Spratt.
-In 2014 George King and Venesha Wray joined Peter and Amanda as current co-directors of the centre.
-An underlying philosophy of Yarraville Yoga Centre is to provide an ethical workplace that supports its teachers to fully immerse themselves in the culture of study, practice, and ongoing teacher development.
+In 2014 George King and Venesha Wray joined as co-directors of the centre, with Fleur Dow, Geraldine Morey and Madeline Ford joining in 2018.
+An underlying philosophy of Yarraville Yoga Centre (YYC) is to provide an ethical workplace that supports its teachers to fully immerse themselves in the culture of study, practice, and ongoing teacher development.

-Peter Harley, Amanda Hood, George King, Venesha Wray, Ann Dragon and Geraldine Morey, with more than 50 years teaching experience between them, are fully qualified by the BKS Iyengar Yoga Association of Australia.
-Madeline Ford is currently in her final year of teacher training.
+All YYC Iyengar yoga teachers are fully qualified by the BKS Iyengar Yoga Association of Australia.
 Iyengar teachers must undergo a minimum of 5 years study, practice, rigorous training and assessment before receiving introductory level teaching qualifications.
 The certification mark is your reassurance of quality in teaching.
 All of our teachers maintain a personal practice as well as ongoing study and professional development.
-We are fortunate as Iyengar Yoga teachers to be supported in our learning by senior teachers within the Iyengar tradition.
-Peter, Amanda, Ann and Geraldine have studied with the Iyengar family in Pune, India.
-Clare Pritchard teaches the Trauma Sensitive Yoga class, and is also a fully qualified Iyengar Yoga teacher.
+We are fortunate, as Iyengar Yoga teachers, to be supported in our learning by senior teachers within the Iyengar tradition, with some of our teachers also studying in Pune, India, with the Iyengar family.

 Clare Pritchard first discovered Iyengar Yoga in 1994, and began teaching in 2002.
 Her background is in the community sector, working in particular with homeless women, and those who have experienced violence.
 She continues to work with the Centres Against Sexual Assault, and feels very privileged to have been involved in developing a Trauma Sensitive Yoga program at the Western CASA.
 She is passionate about the application of yoga in a therapeutic manner, to maximise the potential of each individual, and our society as a whole.